-Quantum logic, whose propositions can therefore be generated by the YES-NO statistical measurements is then shown to reflect the nature of the measurement so as to allow modelling by an ortholattice in which a unique operation of bi-implication corresponds to equality.
-In other words, the ordering relation turns out to be inessential for orthomodular lattices - quite the other way round then with distributive lattices, the result provided in Se.
-3. We could even say that quantum structures are based on equal classes of equivalence while classical structures are based on ordered classes of equivalence.
+Quantum logic, whose propositions can therefore be generated by the YES-NO statistical measurements, is then shown to reflect the nature of the measurement so as to allow modeling by an ortholattice in which a unique operation of bi-implication corresponds to equality.
+In other words, the ordering relation turns out to be inessential for orthomodular lattices-quite the other way round from distributive lattices, the result provided in Section 3.
+We could even say that quantum structures are based on equal classes of equivalence, while classical structures are based on ordered classes of equivalence.

-Such an approach gave us a clue to a representation of quantum logic as well as of orthomodular lattices by means of the YES-NO relation which we provided in Sec.
-4. At the same time this embodies a proper semantics for quantum logic which is a rather long wanted result for the finite case since the decidability which the result enables establishes a direct computational approach to quantum measurements, although it is not of particular significance for the Hilbertian modelling.
+Such an approach gave us a clue to a representation of quantum logic as well as of orthomodular lattices by means of the YES-NO relation which we provided in Section 4.
+At the same time this embodies a proper semantics for quantum logic which is a rather long wanted result for the finite case, since the decidability which the result might enable establishes a direct computational approach to quantum measurements, although it is not of particular significance for the Hilbertian modeling.

-The fact that orthomodular lattices are characterized by the operation of biimplication might be significant for a complete axiomatization of quantum set theory because it doesn't seem accidental that Takeuti49 simply dropped the extensionality axiom out of his formulation of quantum set theory - the extensionality axiom demands a proper operation of implication.
+The fact that orthomodular lattices are characterized by the operation of bi-implication might be significant for a complete axiomatization of quantum set theory because it does not seem accidental that Takeuti (1981) simply dropped the extensionality axiom out of his formulation of quantum set theory-the extensionality axiom demands a proper operation of bi-implication.

-On the other hand, the fact that orthomodular lattices are essentially not characterized by the operation of implication, i.e., that they are essentially non-ordered might be significant for possible formulation of the Hilbert space over the non-archimedean, i.e. non-ordered Keller fields.50
+On the other hand, the fact that orthomodular lattices are essentially not characterized by the operation of implication, i.e., that they are essentially nonordered, might be significant for a possible formulation of the Hilbert space over the non-Archimedean, i.e., nonordered, Keller fields (Keller, 1980; Gross, 1990; Gross and Künzi, 1985).